sujithk1999/Robotic-programinig-assessment/README.md

  And see what is happening.Look at the script (uol_cmp9767m_tutorial/scritps/set_topo_nav_goal.py) to see how the goals are sent.

-step-5 : To run the python programgoto uol_cmp9767m_tutorial/scripts
+step-5 : To run the python program goto uol_cmp9767m_tutorial/scripts

         python2 objtracking.py